isomerpages/nyp-wpl/_framework/01b-strategy-implementation.md

 ---

-# **"Our company is embarking on digitalisation and it may make some roles and skills redundant."**
+# **"Our organisation is embarking on digitalisation and it may make some roles and skills redundant."**

 New initiatives like digitalisation can impact certain jobs and require new capabilities.
 There will be a need to retrain and redeploy staff to other roles and other parts of the company.
 But where and what?